junghyey/grinnell-elephant/written_reports/sprint1_reports/sprint1_plan_report.md

    - Finish initial version of paper prototype (details refer to Trello description)  (Assigned to All)
    - Ask 3 stakeholders outside the class  (Assigned to Hyeyun and Gabby)
    - Get feedbacks from 3 stakeholders outside the class  (Assigned to All)
+5. Refine User Requirements
+   - Move previous user requirements as markdown to keep track of changes (Assigned to Hyeyun & Mae)
+   - Refine the user reqruiements based on the feedbacks from the peers in the proposal (Assigned to all)
-5. Improve Team Environment  (Assigned to All)
+7. Improve Team Environment  (Assigned to All)
    - Get Dinner together
+   - Group feedback session

 ## Issue Tracker
 1. We have shared our Trello Elephant Development Board with our instructor and mentor, assigning tasks to each team member with clear deadlines.